jjdelorme/ContosoUniversity/README.md

 PM> update-database
 ```

+This will create the schema and seed the database with data.
+If you are interested in how this works, it's automatic done using Entity Framework and the `DAL\SchoolInitializer.cs` class.

 ### Test the application

 Confirm the application builds and functions as desired before staring the migration.
-The application uses Entity Framework and an initializer will populate the database on first run if it connects succesfully.

 1. From Visual Studio 2019 press `Ctrl+F5` to build and run the project.

 1. You should see the home page: